JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/03-From-Either-to-Variant.md

 ## Updating Our Solution

 If we return to our solution from before and use `Variant` instead of `FruitGrouper`, here's what we get.

-Follow these instructions:
+Here's the list of run commands:
+- `showFruitVariant (injFruit Apple)`
+    - At step 3 below, only
+- `showFruitVariant (injFruit2 Orange)`
+    - This function **still** works despite `showFruitVariant` never knowing anything about a `Fruit2` type!
+- `showFruit2Variant (injFruit3 Cherry)`
+    - This function **still** works despite `showFruit2Variant` never knowing anything about a `Fruit3` type!
+- `showFruit3Variant (injFruit2 Orange)`
+    - This function **still** works despite `showFruit3Variant` never knowing anything about a `Fruit2` type!

+For each of the above run commands, do the following to "simulate" one file existing before another one:

 1. Start a REPL
 2. Import the following imports by manually typing them in (unfortunately, pasting them in will not work):
     - import Data.Maybe